gaps-closure/eop2-closure-mind-demo/README.md

-As with Unpartitioned case, configure Trillium camera with static IP and also to send video to a53's IP address using Skylink Point firefox to http://<mb-addr>:8443 --  now web server runs on MB Then use the instructions at the start of:
+As with Unpartitioned case, configure Trillium camera with static IP and also to send video to a53's IP address using Skylink Point firefox to 'http://<mb-addr>:8443' --  now web server runs on MB.
+Then use the instructions at the start of:

 - [demo_notes_2_run_apps.txt](./demo_notes_2_run_apps.txt)

-You can optionally specify XDCLOGLEVEL to 2 for QUIET and 0 for TRACE level verbose logs (kills performance).
+These instructions are also stored on the demo machine in '/home/closure/Desktop/' You can optionally specify XDCLOGLEVEL to 2 for QUIET and 0 for TRACE level verbose logs (kills performance).
 The instructions also give instructions for
 - running test applications on the A53 and MB